 A student with suspended aid may re-establish financial aid eligibility if an appeal is approved by the FAAC or by completing credits without the benefit of financial aid from Warner Pacific.
 For the latter, an undergraduate student must complete 12 credits in a term with a term and cumulative GPA of 2.0.
-Graduate students must complete six credits in a term with a term and cumulative GPA of 3.0.
 Following the completion of the credits, the student may submit a written appeal to the FAAC for reinstatement of financial aid.